 Moderate to severe hidradenitis suppurativa

-It is difficult to manage, although antibiotics may help.
-In severe cases, immunosuppressant drugs such as Humira can help.
+It is difficult to manage, but antibiotics may help.
+In severe cases, immunosuppressant drugs, such as Humira, can help.

 How to use the Humira pen or syringe

-Patients normally administer Humira themselves.
-A single-use pen contains 40 milligrams of medication, while a syringe may contain 40, 20, or 10 milligrams.
+People normally administer Humira themselves.
+A single-use pen contains 40 mg of medication.
+A syringe may contain 40, 20, or 10 mg.

-Humira use begins with a starting dose, followed by regular doses, normally every second week.
-A doctor will advise the patient about their dosage requirements.
+Humira use begins with a starting dose.
+After this, a person will have regular doses, normally every second week.
+A doctor will advise on dosage requirements.

-There are specific instructions for storage and use, and patients are advised not to use the Humira pen or syringe without first being shown by a doctor and without reading the full instructions.
+There are specific instructions for storage and use.
+Before use, a doctor must show the individual how to use the Humira pen or syringe, and the user should read the full instructions.

-Patients are advised to practice first with a health care professional, to ensure they are not startled by the click when administering the dose.
+The user should practice first with a health care professional, to ensure the click of the pen does not startle them when they take the dose.

 Humira can have a number of adverse effects.

-Common adverse effects include, but are not limited to:
+Common adverse effects include the following, but these are not the only ones:

-- Infections, especially upper respiratory infections and sinus infections
+- infections, especially in the upper respiratory tract and sinuses

 Some serious side effects require immediate medical attention.

-Serious infections can occur due to the immunosuppressant qualities of Humira.
-These include tuberculosis (TB) and other infections caused by viruses, fungi, or bacteria.
+Infections that can occur include tuberculosis (TB) and other infections caused by viruses, fungi, or bacteria.
+These can be serious.

 Infections may develop in carriers of hepatitis B. Symptoms include fever and chills, muscle pain, fatigue, dark urine and a yellow tinge to the eyes of skin, loss of appetite, vomiting, clay-colored feces, stomach problems, and skin rash.

 Blood problems may occur.
-A low platelet count can lead to an increased likelihood of bleeding, and a low level of white blood cells make it harder to fight infection.
-The patient may have a fever that does not go away, or finds they are bruising or bleeding easily.
+A low platelet count can lead to a higher risk of bleeding, and a low level of white blood cells make it harder to fight infection.
+The person may have a fever that does not go away, or they may bruise or bleed easily.

 Heart conditions can develop or get worse, leading to shortness of breath, sudden weight gain, and swelling in the hands and feet.

-Immune reactions may occur.
+Immune reactions are possible.
 One example is a lupus-like syndrome, with chest pain and shortness of breath, joint pain, or a rash on the cheeks or arms that worsens when exposed to the sun.